nlac/simple-ai-chat/README.md

 ## How to use the python proxy

 - set VITE_MIDDLEWARE to "python"
-- in the ./python_proxy directory, follow the README to start the proxy
+- in the ./python_proxy directory, follow the README to prepare and start the proxy
 - start the gui by npm run dev

 ## TODO